adanalvarez/TrailAlerts/README.md

 3. For each event in the log file, checks if it matches any Sigma rule
 4. When matches are found, formats the alert data and sends it to SQS

-The analyzer uses an efficient, two-stage approach:
-- First pass: Fast filtering of events by eventSource and eventName
-- Second pass: Detailed rule evaluation with full pattern matching

 The Lambda implements a caching system that limits S3 list operations to at most once every 5 minutes, optimizing performance and reducing API call costs when frequently invoked.

 ### Event Processor Lambda